 Completion Coupon – BuyBuy Baby will give you a 15% off coupon to use on remaining registry items.

-Now, let’s get into all of the items and details for your registry.
+Now, let’s get into all of the must have items and details for your baby registry.

 I’ve organized everything into major categories, which you can also use to create categories within your registry for people to browse through.